RNA-folding-lab/RNA-MobiSeq/README.md

         The FASTX-Toolkit is a collection of command line tools for Short-Reads FASTA/FASTQ files preprocessing.
 Insall: [conda install fastx_toolkit]
     * d).
 BRiQ (https://github.com/Jian-Zhan/RNA-BRiQ) for 3D structure modeling.
 3. Clone RNA-MobiSeq pipeline (git@github.com:RNA-folding-lab/RNA-MobiSeq.git)
+4. The code has been tested on the following systems: macOS and Linux

 ## Usage
 -------------